Ryota Imanari

-Ryota Imanari (今成 亮太, born October 6, 1987 in Fujimi, Saitama) is a Japanese former professional baseball infielder in Japan's Nippon Professional Baseball.
+Ryota Imanari (今成 亮太, born October 6, 1987, in Fujimi, Saitama) is a Japanese former professional baseball infielder in Japan's Nippon Professional Baseball.
 He played for the Hokkaido Nippon-Ham Fighters in 2008, 2010, and 2011, and for the Hanshin Tigers from 2012 to 2016.

-Early Baseball Career
+Early baseball career

 Ryota started playing baseball even before he entered grade school.
 In junior high, he was also a member of the school's soccer club and even played in the Saitama Prefecture soccer tournament.
 He entered Urawa Gakuin, a high-school in Saitama known for its baseball team.
 In his second year, he was elected as team captain, and as a catcher led his team to participate in the Summer Koshien Tournament and the Spring Invitational Tournament.

 He was the Fighter's 4th pick in the 2005 draft.

 Nippon Ham Fighters

 2006: In his rookie year, he played as a catcher in the team's farm league games, and participated in the Miyazaki Phoenix League during the latter half of the season.

 2008: He appeared in his first ichi-gun game on the March 25 game with the Lions, and formed a battery with fellow rookie Akiyoshi Toyoshima during the 8th inning.
 His first hit as a pro came the next day when he pinch hit with the same team.
 On July 9, he appeared in the starting line-up for the first time in the game with the Chiba Lotte Marines, where he went 3-4 and recorded his first RBI.

 2009–2010: His first-squad appearances decreased with the entry of Shota Ohno.
 He only appeared as a pinch-hitter once in 2010.

 2011: He played in a total of 22 games.
 He was appointed as a pinch-hitter in 19 games, and played as catcher in 6 games.